kaltura/playkit-js/docs/error.md

 To debug the player and view explicit error messages in the console, you'll need to use debug mode.

-In order to run the player in debug mode, add '?debugKalturaPlayer' to the URI.
+In order to run the player in debug mode, set config.debugLevel to true.

-> More information about debugging and troubleshooting of the player can be found [here](./debug.md).
+> More information about debugging and troubleshooting of the player can be found [here](https://github.com/kaltura/kaltura-player-js/blob/master/docs/debug.md).

 An example to an error message: